How Self-Custodial Bitcoin Staking Works

 - Higher delegated BTC increases validator election chances.

-- Stakers earn CORE token rewards based on delegation duration.
+- Stakers earn CORE token rewards based on their timelocked amount and validator reliability.

 -